Perry State Park

 New Horse Crossing signs have been installed on Highway 237 and on 58th Street east of Decatur Rd.
 Perry State Park appreciates the prompt and professional response by KDOT in installing the signs on Highway 237 so motorist will be more alert to equestrian riders at Perry Lake.

-The shower house in Wild Horse campground area will be open on the weekends and upon request.
+The shower house in Wild Horse campground area will be open upon request.
 We will keep the Port-A-Pot in the campground for patron's convenience.

 ALERT: Wild Horse campground utility sites are limited to Equine campers only.
 You must have a horse at the site to camp.